 The following are not compatible at all (no metering, aperture control, or AF, though they can be mounted on the F-501):

 Verdict - The F-501 was Nikon's first mass-market AF SLR, and should be evaluated as such.
 Comparing it to a modern DSLR or even a second- or third-gen AF film body and expecting similar performance is stretching it just a touch ;-).
 Also, comparing it to enthusiast or professional AF SLRs of the period is likewise an exercise in futility.
-It was a consumer-level camera and was at least competitive with the Minolta 7000, and more so than any of the other Japanese manufacturers' first attempts at AF.
+It was at least competitive with the Minolta 7000, and more so than any of the other Japanese manufacturers' first attempts at AF.
 So, is it worth it to get one?
-If you are looking at it from a performance perspective, then no. It's slow, noisy, and lousy in low light (after all, it was the '80s, baby).
+If you are looking at it from a performance perspective, then no. It's comparatively slow, noisy, and lousy in low light (after all, it was the '80s, baby).
 More modern film AF SLRs offer a lot more capability for a few (and I literally mean a few :-)) dollars more.
-But if you are drawn to the traditional control layout instead of LCD displays and push buttons and value excellent compatibility with MF Nikkors in a compact, relatively light package, you may want to check an F-501 out (or just get the F-301, if you want to skip AF completely; Nikon introduced their BriteView focusing screen technology with the F-301 & -501, and it makes a discernible difference in ease of manual focusing).
+But if you are drawn to the traditional control layout instead of LCD displays and push buttons and value excellent compatibility with MF Nikkors in a pretty reliable, compact, relatively light package, you just may want to check an F-501 out (or just get the F-301, if you want to skip AF completely; Nikon introduced their BriteView focusing screen technology with the F-301 & -501, and it makes a discernible difference in ease of manual focusing).
 If nothing else, you will be impressed with how far AF has come in 30+ years.

 The F-401, F-401s, & F-401x (N4004, N4004s, & N5005 AF in the USA)